stefanmeili/FastFD/README.md

 # FastFD
-A finite differences simulation library
+A finite differences simulation library.

+This library is intended to allow simple PDE based engineering simulations to be built easily.

 ## Features
  * Quickly build finite difference simulations with an arbitrary number of domains, scalars, dimensions and boundary conditions.